 - 1. The request should be submitted at least 6 weeks before the test by means of the online contact form.
 The student should clearly state the courses concerned. - 2.
 The use of an additional examination facility based on a functional impairment, as set out in article 8, should be stated in the request. - 3.
 The request will only be granted if this can be organized.
-Online tests are excluded from double test administration. - 4.
+Online tests can only qualify for dual test taking if, in addition to the test itself, the invigilance of the test can be organized. - 4.
 At least one of the tests should be for a course given at the ESSB.
 If the second test is for a course given at another faculty, the approval of the relevant examination board may be required before a double test administration can be arranged. - 5.
 The two tests are administered at the same time as the regular assessment but, depending on the availability of exam rooms and invigilators, start earlier or end later. - 6.
 The length of both tests remains unchanged.
 Students are entitled to a 30-minute break between tests.
 However, they may not leave the room on their own during the break. - 7.
 Students who have finished both tests may not leave the room until 15 minutes after the start of the regular test; they must wait until this time before they can leave the room.
+Also, all rules of conduct for review must be observed during this period (see Appendix VII).